 During the exam your vet will carefully observe, listen and feel your cat.
-In a follow up blog I will go through the steps of an exam-what we do and why.
-Many illnesses including heart conditions, skin conditions and dental disease can be diagnosed on physical exam.
+Many illnesses including heart conditions, skin conditions, and dental disease can be diagnosed on physical exam.

 We all want the same thing- a happy healthy cat for as many years as possible.
 Please bring your kitty to the vet at least once a year (senior kitty’s should go twice a year) for a routine physical exam.
 This one little step may be what it takes to enable your cat to live longer and healthier.